-Join Randi Derakhshani for an in-depth discussion in this video The Command panel, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video The Command panel, part of Learning 3ds Max.

 In this video, we are taking a look into 3ds Max's Command panels, and all the …different tabs that give you access to a huge function set for all sorts of …workflows, from modeling to animation.
 We'll focus on how to use the Command …panel, where to find certain types of commands according to workflow, and what …to expect when you're working in this part of the interface. …The Command panel is where you do most of your creation and modifying in your …scene, and is organized into different tabs that correspond to a type of work flow.…